• Home

 • Step Three.
 While thickening the broth, start making up the dumpling dough if you have not already prepped it.
 Roll it out and cut it/shape it into a ball while the broth is warming back up to cook the dumplings.

-This process seems to work the best for me but you may find you need to tweak it a bit for yourself!
+This process for sourdough chicken and dumplings seems to work the best for me but you may find you need to tweak it a bit for yourself!
 The point is that from scratch meals do not have to take forever to make.

 Want quality ingredients at an affordable price?
 Thrive Market helps me achieve my goals of providing my family with quality, from scratch meals!
 Thrive offers affordable pricing on natural ingredient pantry staples, snacks, cleaning products, and so much more.
 Shop thousands of products from hundreds of trusted, clean label brands that ship right to your door!
-Use my link below and get a free $60 gift when you sign up!
+Use my link below to shop and learn more!

 Click here to Shop!